 "Compared to younger cats, the immune system of older cats is less able to fend off foreign invaders.
 Chronic diseases often associated with aging can impair immune function even further," says the Cornell University College of Veterinary Medicine.

 The cat joints perform their function worse and develop osteoarthritis, which can cause severe pain and restrict mobility.
-The loss of flexibility also affects the cat's ability to lick its fur, which in turn worsens the condition of the coat and skin.
+The loss of flexibility also affects the cat's ability to lick its fur, which worsens the condition of the coat and skin.
 The fur may become thinner, and you may notice a deterioration in its condition.
-This is because of the sebaceous glands that nourish the skin work less efficiently.
+This is because the sebaceous glands that nourish the skin work less efficiently.

 Some metabolic processes, such as digestion, also change as the cat's ability to process fats and proteins deteriorates as it ages.

-Adult cat eat food from a platAbout 40% of a cat’s life falls on the period of old age.
-Therefore, the cat parent must understand changes in the pet's food preferences.
+About 40% of a cat’s life falls during the period of old age.
+Therefore, the cat's parents must understand changes in the pet's food preferences.

-Why is my senior cat losing weight?
+Why is my elderly cat losing weight?

-Why is my older cat vomiting?
+Why is my cat vomiting?

 Vomiting in a cat can have a simple cause that does not need to be examined by a veterinarian, but it can also be a serious illness symptom.

-Do older cats sleep more?
+Do cats in old age sleep more?

-Old cat is sleeping on the bedOlder cats can sleep less, as they are generally less mobile.
+The elderly cats can sleep less, as they are generally less mobile.
 A slower metabolism leads to less need for rest.

 Why do older cats yowl?